aayomide/crypto_analytics_engineering/README.md

 ### 3. Provision the Needed GCP Resources via Terraform.
 Follow the [terraform reproduce guide](/setup/terraform_setup.md)

-### 4. Create an SSH connection to the newly created VM (on your local machine)
+### 4. Create an SSH Connection to the newly created VM (on your local machine)
-Create a file called config within the .ssh directory in your home folder and paste the following information:
+Create a file called `config` within the .ssh directory in your home folder and paste the following information:

     ```
     HOST <vm-name-to-use-when-connecting>